CapucineLeroux/Grocery-Shopping-Website-May-2023---COMS4111-CU/README.md

 ### Description

 This project aimed at implementing a website to do grocery shopping online using our own designed database.
-The project required some SQL queries, and some Python programming to code a Flask app.
+The project required some SQL queries, and some Python/HTML programming to code a Flask app.

 ### Team Members